 - Beyond the Impossible: Colbert is initially dismissive of the idea that Louise summoned Alfheim's World Tree because it would be impossible for a single mage to summon such a humongous thing.
 Even if she were to attempt it she would surely died from willpower exhaustion; "One hundred mages would kill themselves..."
 Alicia agrees because, from her side, she can't imagine summoning happening at all.
 Lady Sakuya convinces them both with the following logic:

 ''What I'm saying is impossible.
 But as Kirito-kun said, an impossibility cannot be disregarded when we have observed it."

-Chef of Iron: Asuna is the this, as is Drake, though Asuna extends her repertoire beyond the "ordinary" subtype as seen in 3.0's Beach Episode when she is dealing with seafood.
+- Chef of Iron: Asuna is this, as is Drake, though Asuna extends her repertoire beyond the "ordinary" subtype as seen in 3.0's Beach Episode when she is dealing with seafood.

 "Mort, this is a really bad idea.
 A really, really, bad idea."
 [Morgiana] breathed as she unsheathed the almost ceremonial looking knife that she carried at her waist, twirling it easily before sinking the blade through York on the map.
 "Lets do it!"